martinsam/pelican-miwebperf/README.md

 - A different Pygmentize theme can be used by editing `./Makefile` and running `make pygments`.

 ## AUTHOR

-pelican-svbhack is authored by Giulio Fidente.
+pelican-miwebperf is authored by Samuel Martin inspired by pelican-svbhack Giulio Fidente.

 ## LICENSE